Food storage: Food rotation

-For emergency preparation
+Emergency preparation

-Guides for surviving emergency conditions in many parts of the world recommend maintaining a store of essential foods; typically water, cereals, oil, dried milk, and protein rich foods such as beans, lentils, tinned meat and fish.
-A food storage calculator can be used to help determine how much of these staple foods a person would need to store in order to sustain life for one full year.
-In addition to storing the basic food items many people choose to supplement their food storage with frozen or preserved garden-grown fruits and vegetables and freeze-dried or canned produce.
+Guides for surviving emergency conditions in many parts of the world recommend maintaining a store of essential foods.
+A food storage calculator can help determine how much of these staple foods a person needs to store to sustain life for one full year.
+In addition to storing basic food items, many people choose to supplement their food storage with frozen or preserved garden-grown fruits and vegetables, as well as freeze-dried or canned produce.
 An unvarying diet of staple foods prepared in the same manner can cause appetite exhaustion, leading to less caloric intake.
-Another benefit to having a basic supply of food storage in the home is for the potential cost savings.
+Another benefit of having a basic supply of food stored in the home is the potential for cost savings.
 Costs of dry bulk foods (before preparation) are often considerably less than convenience and fresh foods purchased at local markets or supermarkets.
 There is a significant market in convenience foods for campers, such as dehydrated food products.

 Commercial food logistics

 Silos connected to a grain elevator on a farm in Israel.

-Grain and beans are stored in tall grain elevators, almost always at a rail head near the point of production.
+Grain and beans are stored in tall grain elevators, almost always at a railhead near the point of production.
 The grain is shipped to a final user in hopper cars.
-In the former Soviet Union, where harvest was poorly controlled, grain was often irradiated at the point of production to suppress mold and insects.
-In the U.S., threshing and drying is performed in the field, and transport is nearly sterile and in large containers that effectively suppresses pest access, which eliminates the need for irradiation.
-At any given time, the U.S. usually has about two weeks worth of stored grains for the population.
+In the former Soviet Union grain was sometimes irradiated.
+In the U.S., threshing and drying are performed in the field, and transport is nearly sterile and in large containers that effectively suppress pest access, eliminating the need for irradiation.

-Fresh fruits and vegetables are sometimes packed in plastic packages and cups for fresh premium markets, or placed in large plastic tubs for sauce and soup processors.
+Fresh fruits and vegetables are sometimes packed in plastic packaging and cups for premium fresh markets, or placed in large plastic tubs for sauce and soup processors.
 Fruits and vegetables are usually refrigerated at the earliest possible moment, and even so have a shelf life of two weeks or less.

-In the United States, livestock is usually transported live, slaughtered at a major distribution point, hung and transported for two days to a week in refrigerated rail cars, and then butchered and sold locally.
-Before refrigerated rail cars, meat had to be transported live, and this placed its cost so high that only farmers and the wealthy could afford it every day.
-In Europe much meat is transported live and slaughtered close to the point of sale.
-In much of Africa and Asia most meat is for local populations is raised, slaughtered and eaten locally, which is believed to be less stressful for the animals involved and minimizes meat storage needs.
+In the United States, livestock is usually transported live, slaughtered at a major distribution point, hung, and transported for two days to a week in refrigerator cars before being butchered and sold locally.
+Before refrigerated rail cars, meat had to be transported live, which made it so expensive that only farmers and the wealthy could afford it every day.
+In Europe, much meat is transported live and slaughtered close to the point of sale.
+In much of Africa and Asia, most meat for local populations is raised, slaughtered, and eaten locally, which is believed to be less stressful for the animals involved and minimizes meat storage needs.
 In Australia and New Zealand, where a large proportion of meat production is for export, meat enters the cold chain early, being stored in large freezer plants before being shipped overseas in freezer ships.